Robert Searle: The Cagway

 Searle's first known ship was the 60-ton, 8-gun Cagway, the largest of four Spanish merchantmen captured by Sir Christopher Myngs as he returned from his raid on Santa Marta and Tolú (Colombia) in 1659.
-Four years later, Searle captained the Cegaway' as part of Myng's expedition against Santiago de Cuba.
-This force of 1,300 men and a dozen vessels sailed from Port Royal (Jamaica) on 1 October 1662 and two-and-a-half weeks later disembarked to the east of their intended target.
+Four years later, Searle captained the Cagway as part of Myng's expedition against Santiago de Cuba.
+This force of 1,300 men and a dozen vessels sailed from Port Royal (Jamaica) on 1 October 1662 and two and a half weeks later disembarked to the east of their intended target.
 Santiago was overrun the following day and a considerable amount of booty carried back to Jamaica.

 In 1664, the political situation in Europe and the Caribbean was volatile.
 Constant raiding by English buccaneers had prompted repeated and vociferous protests from Madrid, delivered by the Spanish ambassador to King Charles II of England.
 In turn, a letter to Governor Modyford from the king stated that “His Majesty cannot sufficiently express his dissatisfaction at the daily complaints of violence and depredation” against the Spanish by the ships of Jamaica.
 Modyford was “again strictly commanded not only to forbid the prosecution of such violence for the future, but to inflict condign punishment upon offenders, and to have the entire restitution and satisfaction made to the sufferers.”

 That letter, signed in London 11 days after Modyford first landed at Port Royal, in early June, did not arrive until the beginning of September.
 It caused something of a sensation on the island.
 At that moment there were two rich Spanish prizes from Cuba at anchor in Port Royal's harbor.
 Both were heavily guarded and prizes to Searle, who had already landed the boxes and bags of Spanish coin so that the king's share could be calculated.
 Modyford promptly summoned the Council of Jamaica and showed them the letter.

 The alarmed Council decided that the governor of Cuba should be told at once that the captured ships and money were being returned.
 It was resolved that “all persons making further attempts of violence upon the Spaniards be looked upon as pirates and rebels, and that Captain Searle’s commission be taken from him and his rudder and sails taken ashore for security.”

 Searle's ship was restored, rudder and sails intact, with the outbreak of the Second Anglo-Dutch War in 1665.
 In early March 1666, he and his crew sailed as one of nine ships and 650 soldiers raised by Colonel Edward Morgan (Sir Henry Morgan’s uncle) in an expedition against the Dutch islands of Sint Eustatius and Sabá.
 This force was described in a letter by Modyford as “chiefly reformed privateers, scarce a planter amongst them, being resolute fellows and well armed with fusils [muskets ~ed.] and pistols.”
 The governor was particularly pleased that they would be serving “at the old rate of no purchase, no pay, and it will cost the King nothing considerable, some powder and mortar pieces.”
 Although they landed successfully, Morgan dropped dead from heat exhaustion.